openebs-archive/openebs-docs/docs/installation.md

 - `openebs-device` for provisioning Local PV on device.

-For using real disks, you have to create [cStorPools](/docs/next/configurepools.html) or [Jiva pools](/doc/next/jivaguide.html#create-a-jiva-pool) or [OpenEBS Local PV](#/docs/next/uglocalpv.html) based on the requirement and then create correspodniong StorageClasses or use default StorageClasses to use them.
+For using real disks, you have to create [cStorPools](/1.0.0-RC2/docs/next/configurepools.html) or [Jiva pools](/1.0.0-RC2/doc/next/jivaguide.html#create-a-jiva-pool) or [OpenEBS Local PV](/1.0.0-RC2/docs/next/uglocalpv.html) based on the requirement and then create corresponding StorageClasses or use default StorageClasses to use them.

 To monitor the OpenEBS volumes and obtain corresponding logs, connect to the free SaaS service MayaOnline.
-See connecting to [MayaOnline](/docs/next/mayaonline.html).
+See connecting to [MayaOnline](/1.0.0-RC2/docs/next/mayaonline.html).